top of page

 When will the puppies be weaned?

-Between 5-7 weeks, they grow much more confidant, getting very interested in eating kibble with their mama, playful with toys, and totally weaned by week 7.
-At that time, mom will go back with her other friends and the littermates remain together in their kennel.
-If the weather is nice enough, they will be interested in learning the dog door to go in/out as they saw their mama do.
-We will place an open-door crate in their kennel with them and they will naturally sleep together in a heap, in their dark, cozy crate.
+Between 5-7 weeks, they grow much more confidant, getting very interested in eating kibble with their mama, playful with toys, and are usually weaned by week 7.
+At that time, mom will go back with her other friends and the littermates remain together in their kennel space (a 3x6 foot area).
+We will place an open-door crate in their space with them and they will naturally sleep together in a heap, in their dark, cozy crate!

 What is the Potty Situation for my puppy?